Skip to main content

 Unlike most essays here, this one doesn’t require the incorporation of specific examples, though you might end up giving specific examples of what you aspire to do with your life.

 Instead, you should begin stating your goals.
-What do you aspire to do with your nursing degree?
-Note that you need to go beyond “I want to be a nurse” as your career plan–this is already self-evident.
+What do you hope to achieve with your nursing degree?
+Note that you need to go beyond “I want to be a nurse” as your career plan, as that’s already self-evident.
 Instead, you should explain the particular kind of nursing you want to practice, or, more abstractly, the kind of impact you want to have on your patients.

 Familiarizing Yourself with the Program